 Dear Parents and Guardians,

-Welcome to Heaven Sent Childcare.
-I am a fully licensed Keystone Stars 4 Facility!
+Welcome to Heaven Sent Childcare LLC.I am a fully licensed Keystone Stars 4 Facility!
 I teach with the purpose of instilling Proverbs 22:6.
 Train up a child in the way he should go; and when he is old he will not depart from it.
 I serve as the Advocacy Chairperson for the Family Childcare Advisory Council.
 I’ve successfully operated my childcare program for the past 20 years in the Germantown section of the city.
 I believe that it is important to create community partnerships!
 Therefore, I currently have professional partnerships with PA State Representative Stephen Kinsey, and PA State Senator Art Haywood.
 Each year they visit Heaven Sent Childcare for our Literacy week.
 I also have created a program titled “Kids Reading to Kids”.......Through this program scholars in kindergarten through 5th grade are invited to our program to read to our scholars.
 Parents are always welcome to share their gifts and talents with our scholars!
 My passion is helping scholars to reach their fullest potential academically, socially, biblically, and seeing them thrive as they grow and learn!
 It is my vision to provide your scholar with a happy, clean, home environment within a safe fun early-childhood development program.
 Each scholar will be given the opportunity to grow through language, fine motor, gross motor, self help skills, biblical instruction and application.

 The family setting will help to enhance the one on one intimate setting for individual, mixed, and group ages.
 As needed personal attention will be given to help each child to reach their greatest academic achievements.